-So far, Enko has found ways to profit from these small, inefficient, and illiquid debt markets.
-This was evident during the Covid years of 2020 and 2021 when the fund collectively gained 37%.
-And through a stress-filled first quarter of 2022 with war, rising interest rates, and a growing risk-off mindset, the fund has outlars, which can support economies that are performed the S&P 500, having lost just
+the Covid years of 2020 and 2021 when the fund collectively gained 37%.
+And through a stress-filled first quarter of 2022 with war, rising interest rates, and a growing risk-off mindset, the fund has out--3.62%.

 Now, the challenge is figuring how to effectively manage various global forces hitting securities in all markets.